Responsible Serving® of Alcohol

 **Does not satisfy state requirements in Alaska, Delaware, New Mexico, and Tennessee.

 button below and proceed to the checkout to get signed up.
 You will be emailed a username/password to login and begin.

 Approved for online Mandatory Alcohol Server Training (MAST) by the Washington State Liquor and Cannabis Board

 Responsible Serving® of Alcohol is also available through the following offers:

-Related Courses for WA:
+Related Courses for Washington:

 The minimum age to sell and serve alcohol in Washington is 18.

 The Washington State Liquor and Cannabis Board issues liquor licenses and permits for licensees, bartenders and servers.
 The contact information for The Washington State Liquor and Cannabis Board is listed below.
 You can contact them to verify that online server certification (bartender license) can be obtained in Washington.
 We have also listed that information where applicable.The Washington State Liquor and Cannabis Board

 In Washington, any person attempting to purchase alcohol is required to present proper identification proving they are 21 or older.
 If you have doubts about the person's age, even if the ID is one of the acceptable forms of ID, you can ask the customer to complete a Licensee Certification card.

 Licensee Certification cards must be filled out completely and signed by the person presenting the ID.
 These cards must also be filed by the close of business the same day the cards are completed.
 Licensee Certification cards must be available for examination by any law enforcement officer.